There are three weeks left until my PhD viva, and my stress level is rising every day.

 When the right time comes

 But now I can clearly see many advantages of analysis software.
-I think I was so blind to the bright side of using comprehensive tools, worrying about losing time for learning, and focusing on only one thing.
+I think I was so blind to the bright side of using comprehensive tools, worrying about losing time for learning.
 Worrying makes you blind.
 But I understand that being focused was inevitable during the study.
 We open our eyes when the right time comes.

 What I realise now is that I didn’t need to worry about the future either.

-In April, in the midst of the pandemic, I had no vision of what might happen after I obtained my degree, and three of my job applications were unsuccessful.
+In April, in the midst of the pandemic, I had no vision of what might happen after I obtained my degree.
 I felt like I was staring ahead at some long, dark months, and I felt I had lost my way.
 But the feeling didn’t last long.
 In May, several pieces of good news came in, and before I knew it, my healthy and positive mindset returned.

 How did it happen?
 I just said yes to every small opportunity that came my way.